rfrost10/Image-Comparator/README.md

 Serving HTTP on 0.0.0.0 port 8080 (http://0.0.0.0:8080/) ...
 ```

-You should see html indicating success:
+You should see this html indicating success:

 ```html
 <!DOCTYPE html>